Crunchyroll-Plus/crunchyroll-docs/README.md

 Domains
 ============

-CR and Beta should be used the same way.
+CR and Beta should be treated as the same Url.

 * CR: `https://wwww.crunchyroll.com`
 * Beta: `https://beta-api.crunchyroll.com`